Xenapte/MyBMLMods/ImproperResetDetector/README.md

 # ImproperResetDetector

 *Should be used with [Ballance MMO Client](https://github.com/Swung0x48/BallanceMMO)*.
-Detected whether a player has pressed the Reset hotkey.
+Detect and issue warnings if the player presses the Reset hotkey when connected to a BMMO server.